 Candidates with no experience are compelled to be flexible and motivated to impact change.
 Training them to adopt your company’s processes or methods may be easier.
 Plus, they’re more likely to be receptive to future change depending on what the organisation needs.

-4. They bring fresh perspectives
+4. Will they bring fresh perspectives?

 Candidates with no prior experience come with no expectations around how things should be done.
 They may try new approaches, especially when they have to learn the ropes of a new industry and apply what they’ve gathered from other industries.